To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 Solution :

-Step-1 : Choose an axis parallel to the required one and it must be passing through COM of the body
+Step-1: Choose an axis parallel to the required one, and it must pass through the COM of the body

-- And we are already aware of standard MOI about axis passing through COM for rod
+- And we are already aware of the standard MOI about the axis passing through the COM for the rod